jahetzler/jahetzler.github.io/README.md

 ## Welcome to my GitHub Reposatory

-I'm a biologist, with a master in biosciences from Nord University, and an keen interest in population genetics, bioinformatics, data analysis, map making and datavisualisation.
+I’m a biologist with a focus on population genetics, bioinformatics, and data visualisation.
+Here I share projects that explore open datasets through analysis, mapping, and other forms of data-driven storytelling.

 ## Shiny R - Visualisering av partifinansiering (updated autumn 2025)
 - [Partifinansiering](https://jhetzler.shinyapps.io/Partifinansiering)